Sending domains

 You can pause sendings at any time.
 In order to do that, you need to click on the Stop sending button.
 Once stopped, our servers will accept your API requests but none of the emails will be delivered.

-Once sendings are stopped, MailerSend accepts all API requests and stores them into the queue.
+Once sendings are paused, MailerSend accepts all API requests and stores them into a queue.
 While requests are stored, two buttons are available: Resume sending and Clear queue.

-If there is a need to not send emails that have been stored in the queue, you need to click on the Clear queue button and then click on the Resume sending button.
+If there is a need to not send emails stored in the queue, you need to click on the Clear queue button and then click on the Resume sending button.
 This will clear all emails that were collected while sendings were stopped.

 How to delete a domain